Ref vs Out in C#

 So, the second important point that you need to keep in mind is that initializing the ref parameter is mandatory before passing such variables to the method while initializing the out-parameter variables is optional in C#.

-When to use ref in C#?
+When to use REF Parameters in C#?

 using System;